Who Are Software Developers You Can Hire in Ukraine and Why They Can Be a Terrific Fit for Your Project

 While in many contexts the terms "developer" and "software engineer" are completely interchangeable, some developers get referred to as "coders", while true software engineers never do.
 One of Ukraine's principal advantages is that the vast majority of Ukrainian software developers are software engineers who have inherited the nation's long-standing technical culture.
 They think, act, approach technical tasks and handle them as engineers, and not coders.

 If you are a technologist, in charge of implementing a software development project, you may find to this to be both supportive and a source of great technical insights.
-Also, while working with good Ukrainian software developers, you wouldn't, probably, have to be personally tending the different aspects of your development process the whole time.
+Also, while working with good Ukrainian software developers, you wouldn't, probably, have to be personally tending to the different aspects of your development process the whole time.

 If you are a business stakeholder or an IT entrepreneur, you can, as a rule, count on being guided through the different possible technology and implementation scenarios in order to be able to pick the one that fits your app's purposes best: one of the undeniable traits of the majority of Ukrainian developers is their ever-present desire to make things more optimal.